-During initial installation, Application Whitelisting will do a whitelisting on your system to whitelist your files and creates a whitelist database file.
+During initial installation, Application Whitelisting will do a whitelisting on your system to whitelist your files and create a whitelist database file.
 It will use this whitelist file to check if the files are trusted.

-By default, if the file is not in the whitelist, it will be trusted using its digital signature instead but provided if it is found in the Trusted Certificate list.
+By default, if the file is not in the whitelist, it will be trusted using its digital signature instead-but provided if it is found in the Trusted Certificate list.

 To manage the Application Whitelisting Mode, follow the steps below:

 - In the App Settings menu, click on Application Whitelisting > Basic Setting